st-ty1/Artix_Asuswrt-Merlin_John_fork/README.md

 13. Host-OS has updated to autoconf-2.70.
 Source code of configure.in in /release/src/router/libxml2 has to be patched, as libxml2 is quite old and its input files for autotools too old, a macro in configure.in has to be deactivated.
 A patch is supplied in this repo (-> libxml2_configure.in.patch).

-Enclosed you will find two shell scripts (for mips and arm) for setting path variables, resetting and cleaning your local repo, inserting the needed files (steps 3.-7.), removing the troublesome files (step 11.) and applying the needed patches (step 8.-10./12.-13.) to source code of your local repo.
+Enclosed you will find two shell scripts (for mips and arm) for setting path variables, resetting and cleaning your local repo, inserting the needed files ( after steps 3.-7.), removing the troublesome files (step 11.) and applying the needed patches (step 8.-10./12.-13.) to source code of your local repo.
-So, the easiest way is to just start the script for MIPS- or ARM-builds (Don't forget to make the script executable before!)
+So, the easiest way is to just do step 1. to 7. and then start the shell script for MIPS- or ARM-builds (Don't forget to make the script executable before!)

-Applying these shell scripts is only needed, if you are working with "git clean -dxf" (e.g. 1st build after cloning repo, after updating repo, ...) for cleaning sources.
+Applying one of these shell scripts is only needed, if you are working with "git clean -dxf" (e.g. 1st build after cloning repo, after updating repo, ...) for cleaning sources.
 By cleaning sources with "make clean", you can either amend the shell scripts (by commenting all the cp-, rm-, and patch-commands) or you can use make command in appropriate folder (if so, don't forget to insert path to the execs of the toolchain of your local asuswrt-Merlin (Johns fork) repo in your .bashrc or .profile)